junebug12851/random-ai-prompt/README.md

 # Random AI Prompt

-**Ever wanted to get an endless supply of creative generations but didnt want to really think about the prompt wording?**
+**Ever wanted to get an endless supply of creative generations but running out of ideas, looking for new prompt inspiration, or just want to let a program handle the prompt wording?**

 This is a javascript project that generates prompts.
 The original purpose was to generate completely random prompts with completely random keywords because